What is Robbie Williams’ net worth?

 Robbie Williams’ music career

-Robert Peter Williams, more famously known as Robbie Williams, was born in Stoke-on-Trent on 13 February 1974.
-His music career started in 1990 when he joined boy band Take That at the age of just 16 years old.
+Robert Peter Williams was born in Stoke-on-Trent on 13 February 1974.
+His music career started in 1990 when he joined boy band Take That at just 16 years old.

-Take That was hugely popular in the 90s, with the band hitting 12 Number 1 singles in the UK.
-But, the success Take That received in Europe never reached the U.S.
+Take That were hugely popular in the ’90s, with the band having 12 Number 1 singles in the UK.
+But that success never reached the US.

-In 1995, Robbie Williams decided to split from the group and pursue a music career by himself.
-Although fans were left heartbroken, it was probably one of the best decisions Williams made.
+In 1995, Williams decided to split from the group and pursue a solo career.
+Although fans were left heartbroken, it turned out to be one of the best decisions Williams made.

-In 2002, the singer signed a deal with EMI, a music company owned by Universal Music Group that has also signed the likes of Elton John and Queen.
+In 2002, the singer signed a deal with record label EMI, which is owned by Universal Music Group and represents the likes of Elton John and Queen.

 EMI offered Williams a whopping £80 million for his next six albums, which made it the biggest music deal in British history.

-And the record titles kept on coming, with Williams setting the record for the most tickets sold in one day for the European leg of his Close Encounters tour back in 2005.
-The singer sold 1.6 million tickets in a single day.
+And the record-breaking titles kept on coming, with Williams setting the record in 2005 for the most tickets sold in one day for the European leg of his Close Encounters tour.
+It sold 1.6 million tickets in a single day.

-Adding that to the 75 million plus records he sold on a global scale, Robbie Williams overtook his ex-band members when it came to accumulated wealth, becoming richer than even Gary Barlow.
+Adding that to the 75-million-plus records he sold on a global scale, Williams overtook his ex-band members when it came to accumulated wealth, becoming richer than even Gary Barlow.

 Robbie Williams off the stage

-The artist did a voiceover for a character in the animated movie The Magic Roundabout in 2005, but there are no figures on how much this deal was worth.
+The artist did the voiceover for a character in the animated movie The Magic Roundabout in 2005, but there are no figures on how much this deal was worth.

-In 2018, Robbie Williams became a judge on the UK’s X Factor beside his wife Ayda Field, an American actress.
+In 2018, Williams became a judge on the UK’s X Factor beside his wife Ayda Field.
 Reports state the deal was worth around £10 million.
-However, after one year, Williams decided to quit the judging panel.
+However, after one season, Williams decided to quit the judging panel.

 And we can’t forget Williams’ immense property portfolio.
-He sold his Beverly Hills mansion in 2021 to artist Drake, which was reportedly worth £38.2 million at the time.
-Williams and his wife now own another home in Beverly Hills, worth a reported £38.9 million.
+He sold his Beverly Hills mansion in 2021 to Drake, which was reportedly sold for $75 million according to Forbes.
+Williams and Ayda now own another home in Beverly Hills, worth a reported £38.9 million.

 The singer also sold two other properties in 2021 – his £6.75 million home in Wiltshire and his £24 million property in Switzerland.
 In 2014, Williams bought a house in West London, which is reportedly worth £17.5million.